krishdevan/it385template/README.md

-# it385template
+# IT385
-Sample template for IT385 class for students to download beginning of class.
+Sample repository for IT385